Speciesism: Lewis H. Morgan

-In 1843 Lewis H. Morgan published "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals" in The Knickerbocker, where he used anecdotes such as dogs returning to surgeons, beavers building dams, ants storing grain and marmots posting lookouts to argue that animals display memory, foresight and reasoning.
-He rejected appeals to "instinct" as an explanation, suggesting instead that humans and other species share a common mental principle differing only in degree, and he questioned claims of human moral superiority while criticizing practices such as hunting for sport and killing animals for food.
-He developed these arguments in 1857 in an unpublished paper, "Animal Psychology", read to the Pundit Club in Rochester, New York, which again rejected instinct and attributed animal behavior to perception, memory, reflection, volition and reason.
+In 1843 Lewis H. Morgan published "Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals" in The Knickerbocker.
+Using anecdotes such as dogs returning to surgeons, beavers building dams, ants storing grain and marmots posting lookouts, Morgan argued that animals display memory, foresight and reasoning.
+He rejected appeals to "instinct" as an explanation, suggesting that humans and other species share a common mental principle differing only in degree.
+He also questioned claims of human moral superiority and criticized practices such as hunting for sport and killing animals for food.
+He developed these arguments in 1857 in an unpublished paper, "Animal Psychology", read to the Pundit Club in Rochester, New York.
+The paper again rejected instinct and attributed animal behaviour to perception, memory, reflection, volition and reason.
 Morgan also speculated that animals might possess moral capacities and immortal souls, and he placed species on a "scale of gradation" of intelligence while remaining a creationist.
 Although little noticed at the time, the essay has been described in later scholarship as an unusually early critique of instinct within American comparative psychology.

 Arthur Schopenhauer

 German philosopher Arthur Schopenhauer criticized anthropocentrism as, in his view, a fundamental defect of Christianity and Judaism.
 He argued that these religions contributed to the suffering of sentient beings by separating humans from other animals and encouraging their treatment as mere things.
-By contrast, Schopenhauer praised Brahmanism and Buddhism for their focus on kinship between humans and other animals and for their teaching about a connection between them through metempsychosis.
+By contrast, Schopenhauer praised Brahmanism and Buddhism for their emphasis on kinship between humans and other animals and for their teaching about a connection between them through metempsychosis.